akka/akka-management/docs/src/main/paradox/bootstrap/index.md

 The following configuration is required, more details for each and additional configuration can be found in [reference.conf](https://github.com/akka/akka-management/blob/master/cluster-bootstrap/src/main/resources/reference.conf):

-* `akka.management.cluster.bootstrap.contact-point-discovery` set to the name to lookup in service discovery
+* `akka.management.cluster.bootstrap.contact-point-discovery.service-name` set to the name to lookup in service discovery.
+If unset, it will be derived from the `ActorSystem` name.
-* `akka.discovery.method` set to the intended service discovery mechanism
+* `akka.management.cluster.bootstrap.contact-point-discovery.discovery-method` set to the intended service discovery mechanism.
+If unset, falls back to the system-wide default from `akka.discovery.method`.

 ## How it works